bwssytems/ha-bridge/README.md

 ```
 {"var1":"value1","var2":"value2","var3:"value3"}
 ```
 The body should be all in one string and not separated by returns, tabs or spaces.
 FYI, GET items do not require a body element.
-If you would like to see example return of data for full hub configuration, which includes activities and devices, take a look at the resource file config.data.
+If you would like to see example return of json data for full Harmony Hub configuration if configured, which includes activities and devices, take a look at the resource file config.data.
+If you are interested in how the json data looks for the HA bridge configuration, after creating a device, look at the data directory for the device.db.
 These calls can be accomplished with a REST tool using the following URLs and HTTP Verb types:
 ### Add a device
 Add a new device to the HA Bridge configuration.
 This is the basic examples and the next 3 headinds describe alternate items to add.